libertywing/yanwang.github.io/index.md

 ## News
 - (forthcoming) Co-organize a tutorial on Retrieval-Augmented Text Generation at IJCAI 2022
+- (forthcoming) Co-organize a tutorial on Retrieval-Augmented Text Generation at IJCAI 2022
 - 2022/04: Our AI writing assitant, Effidit (文涌) , was lanuched.
 [Link](https://effidit.qq.com/)
 - 2021/07: Paper "Neural Machine Translation with Monolingual Translation Memory" was selected as the outstanding paper of ACL 2021.
 - 2021/06: Two papers accepted by IEEE Transaction on Games, One paper accepted by TASLP.